-The effects of this restoration project in and along streams in FRR are consistent with the analysis in the Programmatic EA, "Transportation", Section 3.3.7.
+The effects of this restoration project in and along water bodies in FRR are consistent with the analysis in the Programmatic EA Section 3.3.7, "Transportation."
 The Programmatic EA, Section 3.3.7.3, describes low impacts to transportation.

 Project work areas would not intersect any roads, either open or closed, public or private.
 No roads would be closed; none would be temporarily blocked; none would be relocated.
-The most effect the proposed restoration actions would have on transportation would be that vehicles transporting workers and equipment to the project site would be sharing local roads with other traffic.
+The most effect the proposed restoration actions would have on transportation would be that vehicles transporting workers and equipment to the project site would be sharing local roads with other traffic that may cause slight congestion or traffic delays, but this impact would be minimal.
 Although project actions may impact roads for a short period, this level of impact would be low, as is stated in the Programmatic EA.